microsoftarchive/angle-win8.0/README.md

 WinRT (Windows 8.0 and 8.1) and Windows Phone 8.0 contributions by Dale Stammen (https://github.com/stammen) and Steven Chith (https://github.com/steven-chith)

-If you are developing for Windows 8.1 or Windows Phone 8.1 then please see the version of ANGLE in the 'future-dev' branch of https://github.com/MSOpenTech/angle
+If you are developing for Windows 8.1 or Windows Phone 8.1 then please see the version of ANGLE in the 'ms-master' branch of https://github.com/MSOpenTech/angle

 Angle Project (https://code.google.com/p/angleproject/) with support for Windows Store Apps (WinRT) and Windows Phone Apps (WP8).
 This version supports